You-Gao/Blog/_work/2024-08-15-layer-8-ddos-and-ai.md

 The concept of a Layer 8 DDOS is based on the "*OSI Model*".
 Traditionally, DDoS or DOS attacks are aimed at specific layers within the OSI model with the goal of consuming all available resources.
 Taking some creative liberty here, "*Layer 8*" refers to the person behind the computer.

-Suppose you have a ticketing system that receives support requests from users.
+Suppose you have a ticketing system which receives support requests from users.
 With widespread access to AI, it is feasible to overload a ticketing system with questionably genuine support requests.
 The result is an overload of requests, which block human operators from processing "*real*" tickets.

 Aside from the evilness of the act, how would a company even set up safeguards for such an "*attack*"?
 They would need to discern whether the person creating the data is a bot or not.

-What initially comes to mind are some basic heuristics that could filter out certain tickets.
+What initially comes to mind are some basic heuristics which could filter out certain tickets.
 However, I'm not entirely sure heuristics would hold strong enough to deter a bad actor from actively breaking them.

 ## Citations